-The lake and its mountainous environment provide a mix of adventures and sublime experiences of the wild.
-The wide, rolling lands of two national forests nestle the borders of the lake.
+Idaho's largest lake and its mountainous environment provide a mix of adventures and sublime experiences in the wild.
+The wide, rolling lands of two national forests nestle at the borders of the lake.
 The Kaniksu and Couer d'Alene National Forests attract thousands of visitors who come to play in nature's lap.
-Patrons partake in hunting, hiking, mountain biking, horseriding, snowmobiling, fishing and much more among the pine, fir and birch woods, winding rivers, large lakes and steep mountain slopes.
-Coyotes, bobcats, whitetail deer, black bears, grizzly bears, bald eagles, osprey, owls, wolves, and moose are some of the animals that make their home in the diverse areas around Lake Pend Oreille.
+Lake lovers revel also in hunting, hiking, mountain biking, horseriding, snowmobiling, fishing and much more among the pine, fir and birch woods, winding rivers, large lakes and steep mountain slopes.
+Coyotes, bobcats, whitetail deer, black bears, grizzly bears, bald eagles, osprey, owls, wolves, and moose inhabit the diverse surroundings of Lake Pend Oreille.

-Copyright © 2007-2016 Lakelubbers LLC.
+Copyright © 2007-2021 Lakelubbers LLC.
 All Rights Reserved.

-this Lake Pend Oreille page.
+Lake Pend Oreille Vacation Info</a> - Lakelubbers

 Lake Pend Oreille